-EFFECTIVE DATE: If approved for filing as proposed in August 2016 and if adopted, subject to State Board of Education (SBOE) review, at the October 2016 SBEC meeting, the proposed effective date of the proposed amendments to 19 TAC §247.1 and §247.2 would be December 27, 2016 (20 days after filing as adopted with the Texas Register).
+EFFECTIVE DATE: The proposed effective date of the proposed amendments to 19 TAC §247.1 and §247.2 would be December 27, 2016 (20 days after filing as adopted with the Texas Register).
 The proposed effective date is also based on the SBEC and SBOE meeting schedules.